Dawes (band): History

 Dawes' fifth album, We're All Gonna Die, was released on September 16, 2016, on HUB Records.
 The record marked a distinct change of style, building on the band's previous Laurel Canyon folk rock sound with a sonic twist, adding in more synthesized keyboard sounds, heavier bass, and an overall different sound for the group (while still staying true to their roots).
 We're All Gonna Die was produced by former founding member of Simon Dawes, Blake Mills.
 In November 2016, they announced their "An Evening with Dawes" tour, which began in January 2017.
 The "Evening With" tour is distinct from past tours because, instead of having an opening act, they perform 2–3 hour shows with a small intermission.

+Dawes opening for Jeff Lynne's ELO first tour in 30 years on North American tour in 2018 playing in cities like Oakland, Denver, and Dallas, and two Shows at Madison Square Garden.

-Passwords, Dawes' sixth studio album, released on June 22, 2018.
-The album saw the return of producer Jonathan Wilson, and is "for and about the modern age: the relationships that fill it, the politics that divide it, and the small victories and big losses that give it shape."
-The band launched a marketing campaign for the album that encouraged fans to search for "passwords" posted throughout the Internet.
-Once a password was found, it could be entered onto a page of the band's official website where each part of the password represented a musical note.
-When entered correctly, these musical notes played various musical refrains from Dawes songs and unlocked exclusive content, including the singles "Never Gonna Say Goodbye" and "Telescope," as well as a Spotify playlist curated by Griffin Goldsmith.
-In 2020, the members of Dawes played a few shows with Phil Lesh of the Grateful Dead after connecting through Jason Crosby.
+Passwords, Dawes' sixth studio album, was released on June 22, 2018.
+The band launched a marketing campaign for the album that encouraged fans to search for "passwords" posted throughout the internet.
+Once a password was found, it could be entered onto a page of the band's official website, where each part of the password represented a musical note.
+When entered correctly, these musical notes played various refrains from Dawes songs and unlocked exclusive content, including the singles "Never Gonna Say Goodbye" and "Telescope" as well as a Spotify playlist curated by Griffin Goldsmith.
+In 2020, Dawes played a few shows with Phil Lesh of the Grateful Dead after connecting through Jason Crosby.

 On July 22, 2020, Dawes announced their seventh studio album, Good Luck With Whatever, released on October 2 via Rounder Records.
 In conjunction with the announcement, the band released their first single from the album, "Who Do You Think You're Talking To?"

 On May 6, 2022, Dawes announced their eighth album, Misadventures of Doomscroller.
 It was released July 22 via Rounder Records.
-The first single was "Someone Else's Cafe / Doomscroller Tries to Relax."
+The first single was "Someone Else's Cafe/Doomscroller Tries to Relax."
+In July 2022, the band performed the single on CBS Saturday Morning for over 10 minutes, making it the longest single song performance in television history.